MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 <img class="chart" data-name="150k_algos_2_4_with_10k_chars" />
 <br>

-> Its glorious, even with my [low-tier laptop CPU](#hardware-info) that only has 12 threads, multi-threading overtakes single threading really quickly, especially on string with fewer unique-characters.
-I suspect that the amount of unique-characters is mostly impacting the final string construction after sorting, so lets try without multi-threading the new string construction:
+> Its glorious, even with my [low-tier laptop CPU](#hardware-info) that only has 12 threads, multi-threading overtakes single threading really quickly, especially on an array with fewer unique-characters where a fast rejection is really noticeable.
+I've got a gut feeling that the number of unique-characters is mostly impacting the final string construction after sorting, so lets try without multi-threading the new string construction:

 <button id="themeToggle" onclick="toggleTheme()">Darkmode/Lightmode(ew)</button>
 <img class="chart" data-name="150k_algos_4_5_with_2_chars" />